 testimony to the US Congress include Manchester and Bristol universities.

-on Sky News last weekend, one pro-Israeli commentator
+In an interview on Sky News last weekend, one pro-Israeli commentator

 stated openly that the aim is to push Corbyn out of public life.
 As The

 Jonathan Sacerdoti, a former spokesperson for the Campaign Against Antisemitism

 (mentioned above) was:

 ‘clear that his motivation for wanting Corbyn gone is, in